jan-bogaerts/mark/src/markdownCode.md

   - is-dirty-changed: when the project was saved or first time it is modified after saving/loading/creating.

+#### project configuration service
+- The project configuration service keeps track of various configurations of the project.
+- fields:
+  - eventTarget: to register/unregister event handlers that monitor configuration changes
+  - config: json object that provides full access to the entire configuration set.

 #### storage service
 - the storage service is a global singleton that is responsible for reading and writing project data to and from storage.
 - functions: